 How Not To Make a Sales Call

 This image is not of an imaginary conversation I dreamed up.

-NOTE: If you sound like every other salesperson in the world THIS IS EXACTLY what your prospects are doing on the other end of the phone as you drone on and on.
+NOTE: If you sound like every other salesperson in the world, THIS IS EXACTLY what your prospects are doing on the other end of the phone as you drone on and on.

-...if they could only get in front of a qualifed prospect and "tell their story."
+...if they could only get in front of a qualified prospect and "tell their story."